Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Related Work

 \section{Related Work}

-It is well-known that when artificial neural networks are trained on more than one task sequentially, the new information in subsequent tasks leads to catastrophic interference (a.k.a. catastrophic forgetting) with the information acquired in earlier tasks \cite{mccloskey_catastrophic_1989,ratcliff_connectionist_1990,lewandowsky1994relation}.
+It is well-known that when artificial neural networks (ANNs) are trained on more than one task sequentially, the new information contained in subsequent tasks leads to catastrophic interference (a.k.a. catastrophic forgetting) with the information acquired in earlier tasks \cite{mccloskey_catastrophic_1989,ratcliff_connectionist_1990,lewandowsky1994relation}.
 This happens in connectionist systems when the new data instances to be learned are significantly different from previously observed ones.
-This causes the new information to overwrite the currently existing knowledge encoded in the system's synaptic weights, due to the sharing of neural representations over tasks \cite{french1999catastrophic,mccloskey_catastrophic_1989} (also known as the representational overlap problem).
-In isolated, task-specific (offline) learning, this type of weight overwriting rarely occurs because the patterns are presented to the agent pseudo-randomly and multiple times, i.e., via multiple epochs.
-In this work, we consider the setting where the space available to the agent is fixed or grows slowly compared to the rate of new tasks being presented.
-This means that forgetting is a major problem since we cannot simply (and inefficiently) create a new, separate network for each and every individual task observed in the stream.
-Furthermore, storing, reshuffling and re-presenting the data stream is not feasible in this setting.
+This causes the new information to overwrite knowledge currently encoded in the system's synaptic weights, due to the sharing of neural representations over tasks \cite{french1999catastrophic,mccloskey_catastrophic_1989} (this is known as the representational overlap problem).
+In isolated, task-specific (offline) learning (though it still occurs \cite{toneva2018empirical}), this type of weight overwriting occurs to a lesser degree because the patterns are presented to the agent pseudo-randomly and multiple times, i.e., via multiple epochs.